Corporate Scrutiny Committee - Friday 8 March 2024, 2:00pm - West Yorkshire Combined Authority Webcasting

 Cllr Jane Dowson (Leeds City Council) - 0:29:21

-you know it is fine because to show it, so it's really nice to hear you know that that the hard work has paid off and it's teamwork, as you've as you've said, but I did ask about challenges as well I mean you went through at the start talking about COVID Brexit inflation so but is there anything about the way we've funded or anything else that makes it quite challenging?
+you know it is fine because to show it, so it's really nice to hear you know that that the hard work has paid off and it's teamwork, as you've as you've said, but I did ask about challenges as well I mean you went through at the start talking about COVID Brexit inflation so but is there anything about the way we've funded or anything else that makes it quite challenging?can I say the biggest challenge, and the the biggest risk at the

 Mayor Tracy Brabin, Mayor of West Yorkshire - 0:29:43

-moment is underfunding of local authorities, because they are my partner, we are, we are six, it's not me, we are 5 plus 1, we are a group of six, but I have transformational plans, strategic vision, we have our plan that we collectively worked on which West Yorkshire 2040, you know, we're not standing still, however, government have put the handbrake on delivery for local authorities so where you've got local authorities who can just about deliver adult social care and children's services and then nothing else and sadly are frankly a chancellor who then says or whatever's left they have to cut the cut, cut their cloth accordingly, there is no fat on this bone
+moment is underfunding of local authorities, because they are my partner, we are, we are six, it's not me, we are 5 plus 1, we are a group of six, but I have transformational plans, strategic vision, we have our plan that we collectively worked on which West Yorkshire 2040, you know, we're not standing still, however, government have put the handbrake on delivery for local authorities so where you've got local authorities who can just about deliver adult social care and children's services and then nothing else and sadly are frankly a chancellor who then says or whatever's left they have to cut the cut, cut their cloth accordingly, there is no fat on this bone14 years of austerity.

 with all of this money, saving opportunities have been done, there is nothing left to trim, so my worry is the health of my local authority partners, and that's why I was able and it was a priority to be able to find any and we've spoken about it at this committee before any pots of money where we could help our local authority partners and there was 51 million that was in the Transport reserve.
 It won't affect our delivery, so we were able to